Get Started Free

 Below are the key features of Maestra's real-time online voice translator, which provides both live speech translation and translated captions to support multilingual communication:

-• 125+ supported languages: Unlike current limitations in Google Meet, Maestra supports 125+ languages for real-time speech translation, enabling inclusive communication across nearly any language group.
+• 125+ supported languages: Maestra supports 125+ languages for real-time speech translation, more than the core set available in Google Meet's standard version, enabling inclusive communication across nearly any language group.

 • Multiple source and target languages: Users can select multiple source and target languages in the same session.
 This allows every speaker and listener to communicate in their preferred language without being limited to a single language pair.